AAlchemist/cs-notes/Database/Database-Management-Systems.md

 Why do we want to distribute the data?
 For better **fault tolerance**.
-**Reliability**: how long does it take something to fail on average. (metric of time) **Availability**: probability that the system is continuously available over a period of time (metric of probability).
+**Reliability**: how long does it take something to fail on average. (metric of time) **availability**: probability that the system is continuously available over a period of time (metric of probability).
 Flexibility, improved performance, easier expansion.

 Replication: more reliable, more available, more cost for keeping consistency.